 - Even small-scale projects can help significantly reduce black carbon emissions.
 For example, modifying the design of brick kilns used in Mexico can increase their efficiency by 50% while reducing black carbon emissions by 80%.

 While reducing black carbon emissions must be part of the effort to reduce climate change, the authors state that “this assessment does not in any way suggest postponing immediate and aggressive global action on anthropogenic greenhouse gases.”
 In addition, they note that “the costs and benefits of the identified measures are region specific, and implementation often faces financial, regulatory and institutional barriers.”

-Tags: carbon, global warming, greenhouse gases, fossil fuels, coal, pollution, medicine
+Keywords: carbon, global warming, greenhouse gases, fossil fuels, coal, pollution, medicine